 Information technology (IT) such as a mobile application provides an opportunity to attract more people to participate in ridesharing systems because mobile apps provide easier accessibility to the system.
 When many travelers are unfamiliar with an integrated-modes transit feeder concept, a mobile application can help them understand how it works and how their travel can be optimized.
-We design the mobile application, early departure time and latest arrival time.
+We design the mobile application in which a user gets the matched connections after simply inputting their origin/destination, early departure time and latest arrival time.
 The user Interface of the app smoothly guides users in finding his/her route.
 After a user chooses a proposed route, he/she can also easily follow the guidance from the mobile phone.
 Furthermore, this mobile application can collect a massive dataset to analyze travelers' behavior, subject to privacy settings and regulations.
-From this dataset which includes revealed preferences, the system designer or policy maker can redesign their ride-matching strategies as well.
+From this dataset which includes revealed preferences, the system designer or policy maker can redesign their ridematching strategies as well.
 Table 6.1 summarizes the benefits of mobile the application.